How to Become a Social Worker

 While many social work positions require a degree of some type, primarily a bachelor’s degree, it is possible to work within this field without having any social worker qualifications.
 Positions like case aides and or assistants are a career option if you are looking to get your foot in the door in this dynamic field.
 The job responsibilities of these careers are primarily office-based and include tasks such as keeping records, scheduling meetings, and clerical work.

 Your GMercyU Path to a Social Work Degree

-In 2018, Gwynedd Mercy University entered candidacy with the Council on Social Work Educations’ (CSWE) Commission on Accreditation to offer a brand new Bachelor of Social Work (BSW) degree.
-The program should achieve accreditation well before the first class of students, which began in September 2017, are set to graduate in 2020.
+In 2020, Gwynedd Mercy University earned Accreditation from the Council on Social Work Educations’ (CSWE) Commission on Accreditation to offer our Bachelor of Social Work (BSW) degree.

 Once you complete your BSW degree at GMercyU, you’ll be eligible to sit for the Pennsylvania Social Work Exam and apply for state licensure through the State Board of Social Workers, Marriage and Family Therapists and Licensed Professional Counselors.
 You may be eligible for advanced standing in CSWE master’s degree programs, which would allow you to complete your master’s degree in just one year.